-Kevin O’Leary of ‘Shark Tank’ to run for Conservative leadership in Canada
+O’Leary of ‘Shark Tank’ to run for Canada leadership

 Toronto — Canada is getting its own reality show politician.